-In 2016, three Danish egg packing stations - all members of the trade organization Danish Egg Assocation - agreed on a unique set of rules and requirements that ensure high quality Danish salmonella free eggs, produced with a focus on animal welfare and traceability throughout the production chain.
+In 2016, three Danish egg packing stations - all members of the trade organization Danish Egg Assocation - agreed on a unique set of rules and requirements that ensure high quality Danish eggs, produced with a focus on animal welfare and traceability throughout the production chain.

-The industry code is a unique set of rules and requirements that ensure high quality Danish salmonella free eggs, produced with concern for animal welfare, traceability and control throughout the production chain.
+The industry code is a unique set of rules and requirements that ensure high quality Danish eggs, produced with concern for animal welfare, traceability and control throughout the production chain.
 Each part of the production chain has specific criteria that must be met and checked by audit every year.

 The Danish industry code includes:

 • One of the world's most strict salmonella control programs